I Won't Last a Day Without You: Composition and recording

 The song was written by Paul Williams (lyrics) and Roger Nichols (music) who also wrote two previous hits for Carpenters - "We've Only Just Begun" and "Rainy Days and Mondays".
 According to the lyricist Paul Williams, the line "when there's no getting over that rainbow" in the chorus is a reference to the song "Over the Rainbow" from The Wizard of Oz.

 Williams said that the song was originally written with just two verses and a chorus, and a demo was submitted to Carpenters in 1971.
 However, just before the song was due to be recorded, a request was sent to the songwriters for an additional bridge and a third verse to be added.
 The songwriters managed to comply with this last-minute request, and they recorded a demo the day before the recording, to the displeasure of Carpenters who felt the song was not sent to them soon enough.
 Richard Carpenter also changed the bridge and chord structure, changes Williams felt detracted from the song and he believed that Carpenters would have greater success if they had recorded the song unchanged.

 The song was recorded as a track for Carpenters' album A Song for You, and was released two years later as a single in the US.
 Williams himself later recorded the song as it was written, as did Barbra Streisand and Diana Ross.

 Release

-The song was released in the U.K. in September 1972, paired with "Goodbye to Love" as a double-A side single for A Song for You.
+The song was released in the UK in September 1972, paired with "Goodbye to Love" as a double-A side single for A Song for You.
 The single reached No. 9 and spent 15 weeks on the chart.

-It was later released in the U.S. and became a hit single for them in 1974, reaching No. 11 on the Billboard Hot 100 chart No. 1 one on the easy listening chart, the ninth No. 1 for Carpenters.
+It was later released in the U.S. and became a hit single for them in 1974, reaching No. 11 on the Billboard Hot 100 chart No. 1 one on the Easy Listening chart, the ninth No. 1 for Carpenters.